Ekaterina Alexandrova: 2025: Best season: three major fourth rounds, top 10 debut

-In August, at the Cincinnati Open, she received a first round bye thanks to being seeded 12th and then defeated Lulu Sun and Maya Joint to make it through to the fourth round, at which point she lost to 28th seed Anna Kalinskaya.
+In August, as the 12th seed at the Cincinnati Open, she made it through to the fourth round but lost to 28th seed Anna Kalinskaya.
 Subsequently Alexandrova reached a career-high WTA ranking of world No. 14 on 18 August 2025.

-Seeded second at the Monterrey Open, Alexandrova received a bye in the first round and then recorded wins over wildcard entrant Ajla Tomljanović, defending champion Linda Nosková and Marie Bouzková to reach the final, which she lost to third seed Diana Shnaider in three sets.

-At the US Open, she defeated Anastasija Sevastova, Wang Xinyu and Laura Siegemund to make it into the fourth round, where she lost to second seed Iga Świątek.
+Seeded second at the Monterrey Open, Alexandrova made it to the final, which included a win over defending champion Linda Nosková.
+There she lost to third seed Diana Shnaider in three sets.
+At the US Open, she defeated Anastasija Sevastova, Wang Xinyu, and Laura Siegemund to make it into the fourth round, where she lost to second seed Iga Świątek.

-In September, seeded second at the Korea Open, Alexandrova defeated Loïs Boisson, Ella Seidel and Kateřina Siniaková to reach the final.
+In September, 2nd seed Alexandrova made the finals of the Korea Open, defeating Loïs Boisson, Ella Seidel, and Kateřina Siniaková.
 She lost the championship match to top seed Iga Świątek in three sets.
-On 13 October 2025, following the Wuhan Open, where she lost to Jessica Pegula in the round of 16, Alexandrova secured her top 10 debut at 30 years old.
-Seeded fourth at the Ningbo Open, she defeated wildcard entrant Yuan Yue, McCartney Kessler and seventh seed Diana Shnaider to reach the final, which she lost to third seed Elena Rybakina in three sets.
-The following week at the Pan Pacific Open, she received a bye and then overcame Jaqueline Cristian to make it into her 11th WTA quarterfinal of the year, which she lost to 10th seed Sofia Kenin in a third set tiebreak.
+On 13 October 2025, following the Wuhan Open, where she lost to Jessica Pegula in the round of 16, Alexandrova secured her top-10 debut at 30 years old.
+Seeded fourth at the Ningbo Open, she defeated Yuan Yue, McCartney Kessler, and Diana Shnaider to reach the final, but lost to third seed Elena Rybakina in three sets.
+The following week at the Pan Pacific Open, Alexandrova overcame Jaqueline Cristian to make it into her 11th tour quarterfinal of the year.
+She lost to 10th seed Sofia Kenin in a third set tiebreak.

 Alexandrova was second alternate for the WTA Finals in Riyadh in November and made her debut at the season-ending showpiece event when Madison Keys withdrew from the tournament after her first two group matches due to illness with first alternate, Mirra Andreeva, declining to take her place citing fitness issues.
 Alexandrova faced sixth seed Elena Rybakina and lost in straight sets.

+2026: Abu Dhabi doubles title and singles runner-up

+In February, Alexandrova defeated Dayana Yastremska, Alexandra Eala, and wildcard entrant Hailey Baptiste to reach the final at the Abu Dhabi Open.
+She lost the championship match to 101-ranked qualifier Sára Bejlek in straight sets.
+An hour after the singles match she teamed with Australian Maya Joint for the doubles final against Tereza Mihalíková and Olivia Nicholls.
+The play concluded with Alexandrova and Joint winning in a tiebreak.
+For both Joint and Alexandrova, this was their first WTA 500 doubles title of their careers.